Remiz/nextbus-stats/README.md

 This application collect the waiting time predictions of vehicles from [Nextbus API](http://www.nextbus.com/) and allow you to visualize the average waiting time by day of the week or hour.

+Demonstration of the app is available at [nextbus-stats.tk](http://nextbus-stats.tk), it currently monitor the predictions for 2 streetcar routes in Toronto (510 Spadina and 512 St. Clair).

 This project isn't really scientifically accurate but it can probably be extended for other uses, feel free to ad your suggestion in the issue tracker.

 ## Installation